English Language Teaching Statistics

 6. Attitudes towards teaching abroad in 2020 and beyond

 While people are still motivated and hopefully able to travel soon, how many of our respondents are actually currently abroad?
 Well, not that many for now.
-Only 7% of the total respondents are teaching abroad at this time.
+Only 7% of the total respondents are teaching abroad in 2020.

 Are you currently teaching abroad?

 As we have already seen above, the sentiment for travel is strong despite the fact that an overwhelming majority are not currently teaching abroad.
 So where do people who are currently studying to become TEFL teachers want to teach?
 Well the answer to that has two parts.
 Firstly, teaching online is the most popular choice when put as an option, followed closely by teaching in Europe and Asia.